The King of Sports in Yucatán

 Here, baseball is a sport that is practiced much more than in other parts of the country.
 For a long time, and most likely to this day, there have been many more baseball (and softball) fields than soccer fields in the state.
 In fact, one of the most competitive youth baseball leagues nationwide is the Yucatán League, which includes around 200 teams.
 We're talking about 2,500 to 3,000 kids who play every weekend in their 20 stadiums.
 In addition to these enviable facilities, the league (with the support of parents and a large number of sponsors) provides coaches, directors, pitching and batting coaches, complete uniforms each season, etc., to these young athletes, whose ages range from 3 to 16 years old.
 And this is just one of the many leagues in Yucatán, all of them highly competitive and top-level.

 Speaking of the entire country, the most recognized professional leagues are the Liga Mexicana de Beisbol (Mexican Baseball League), which is a summer league, and the Liga Mexicana del Pacífico (Mexican Pacific League), which is played in the winter in northwest side of the country (Baja California, Sonora, Sinaloa, Jalisco, etc.).
 The Mexican Baseball League is played from April to late July or early August.
 After that, the postseason begins: the qualifying teams continue playing until they lose.
-And one of the teams that usually reaches the postseason is the current champion of the Mexican Baseball League: the Leones de Yucatán.
+And one of the teams that usually reaches the postseason is the local team and five-time Mexican Baseball League champion: the Leones de Yucatán.

 The Leones de Yucatán Baseball Team

 If you're a baseball fan, you may wonder about the level of play you could see in México.
 If we use United States baseball as reference, we could say that the baseball played in the Mexican Baseball League is equivalent to Triple-A baseball.
 The difference is that, in the United States, Triple-A has many future Major Leaguers in its ranks: prospects who have not yet reached the level to play in the big leagues.
 The Mexican Baseball League, on the other hand, has many former MLBers.
-For example, Didi Gregorius, the shortstop who famously replaced Derek Jeter on the Yankees upon his retirement, has just signed with Algodoneros de Unión Laguna.
-Like him, the Leones have several renowned players such as Yadir Drake, a star of the Cuban baseball team; Alcides Escobar, shortstop for the Kansas City Royals; or Henderson Álvarez, a Venezuelan pitcher who played for the Toronto Blue Jays and the Miami Marlins.
+For example, Didi Gregorius, the shortstop who famously replaced Derek Jeter on the Yankees upon his retirement, plays with Algodoneros de Unión Laguna.
+The Leones, being one of México's elite teams, have always boasted an all-star line-up, and, while the official roster is yet to be announced on April 7, you're sure to catch some famous players when you make your way to the recently renovated Parque Kukulcán stadium.

 Perhaps the most noticeable difference between baseball in the United States and in México is the atmosphere in the stadiums.
 In both cases, it is very family-friendly, but how it is experienced varies considerably.
 Especially in the upper levels, the atmosphere here is very festive, with music, dancing, drumming, and cheering.
 There are several “official” cheerleading groups that occupy these stands with drums and trumpets, and they are responsible for keeping the spirits high throughout the entire game.
-For a less noisy experience, more focused on the game rather than the festivities, it is recommended to choose seats in the gold and silver levels.
+For a less noisy experience, more focused on the game rather than the festivities, it is recommended to choose seats closer to ground level.

 Food

-In my experience, in stadiums in the United States, concessions are located between seating levels, which means that if you need to get up to buy something, you can miss anywhere from 20 minutes to an hour of the game.
-At the Kukulcán Álamo Stadium, you won't have that problem, since there are vendors who go row by row throughout the entire game, offering a wide range of snacks that you can buy, from soft drinks and beers to sandwiches, pizzas, Marquesitas (a local sweet treat), sushi, and whatever else you can imagine.
-The most traditional options at our stadium, in addition to pumpkin seeds and peanuts, are the "Piedras" sold by La Wera (fried dough balls; there are several vendors, but the connoisseurs insist on La Wera’s), the coveted Tortas Manolo's (sandwiches that seem as tall as a three-level cake, made with ham, cheese, pork, turkey, and egg), and the "Pastelitos," which are puff pastries with various fillings such as mushrooms, ham, cream cheese, etc. There are also restaurants where you can sit at a table and enjoy the game while having a more formal dining experience.
+As local fan Santiago Sauma tells it, concessions in U.S. stadiums are located between seating levels, which means that if you need to get up to buy something, you can miss anywhere from 20 minutes to an hour of the game.
+At the Parque Kukulcán Stadium, you won't have that problem, since there are vendors who go row by row throughout the entire game, offering a wide range of snacks that you can buy, from soft drinks and beers to sandwiches, pizzas, Marquesitas (a local sweet treat), sushi, and whatever else you can imagine.
+The most traditional options at our stadium, in addition to pumpkin seeds and peanuts, are the "Piedras" sold by La Wera (fried dough balls; there are several vendors, but the connoisseurs insist on La Wera’s), the coveted Tortas Manolo's (sandwiches that seem as tall as a three-level cake, made with ham, cheese, pork, turkey, and egg), and the "Pastelitos," which are puff pastries with various fillings such as mushrooms, ham, cream cheese, etc. The new stadium will also feature several full-service bars and restaurants where you'll be able to catch the game in a more exclusive, comfortable setting.

-Plan Your Visit to the Lion’s Den (Kukulcán Álamo Stadium)
+Plan Your Visit to the Lion’s Den (Kukulcán Stadium)

 The Kukulcán Álamo Stadium is located within the Kukulcán Sports Complex, southeast of the city.
 For the games, extensive parking lots are available (at an approximate cost of $20 per event), but it is also quite convenient to go by taxi, rideshare apps, or public transportation.
 Games usually take place from Tuesday to Sunday, with the Leones typically playing one week at home and one week away (check the schedule to plan your visit).
 On weekdays, games start at 8 pm; on Saturdays, at 6 pm; and on Sundays, at 5 pm.
 The gates open an hour and a half in advance, and if you arrive early, you will find activities and prizes from the team's many sponsors.
 Additionally, those who arrive early have a better chance of getting a signed baseball or even getting an autograph from a player.

 Many people attend the games wearing jerseys of their favorite national and international teams.
-The only recommendation is not to wear a Diablos Rojos del México shirt, as it may invite uncomfortable exchanges with the local fans.
-If you want to dress up in the official merchandise of the current champions, the Leones have physical stores in shopping malls such as Altabrisa and Galerías, as well as another one on Calle 50 x Av.
-Pérez Ponce and at the stadium itself.
+The only recommendation is never to wear a Diablos Rojos del México shirt, as it may invite uncomfortable exchanges with the local fans.
+If you want to dress up in the official merchandise of the current champions, the Leones have physical stores (Leoneshops) in Centro and at Altabrisa shopping mall, as well as another at the stadium itself.
+If shopping online is more your thing, you can also visit their official store.

 A Different Experience